 - Open your AirPods charging case with both the AirPods inside

 - On your preferred IOS device, go to Settings > Bluetooth

 - Search for your AirPods Device under ‘My Devices’ and click on the ‘i’ symbol next to it

-- Under the Double-tap on AirPods button, select either the left or right settings to set what kind of actions they will perform when either AirPods are double-tapped, some options may include:
+- Under the Double-tap on AirPods button, select either the left or proper settings to set what kind of actions they will perform when either AirPods are double-tapped; some options may include: